 A self-paced professional development program for principals and aspiring principals in school districts and charter schools.
 The objective is to enhance individual leadership skills of participants by providing both business management and educational administration professional development.

 TxVSN (Texas Virtual School Network)

-The TxVSN provides Texas public school students access to online courses that align with the Texas Essential Knowledge and Skills.
+A network that provides Texas public school students access to online courses that align with the Texas Essential Knowledge and Skills